Make a Statement

 Here is what Wrexham Glyndŵr University has to say about what the SOP should be all about:

-1. Keep in Short.
+1. Keep it Short.

 Translation - The selection committee does not have time to read biographical novellas or cinematic presentations or a show reel of your life.
 Keep it to the point.
 A page or a page and a half should be good enough.
 Try not to write more than two pages.
-If you want to keep to absolutely on point, a 5 paragraph SOP should meet most requirements.
+If you want to keep it absolutely on point, a 5 paragraph SOP should meet most requirements.

 2. No flowery language.

 Translation - An SOP is not a platform to showcase your spelling-bee prize-winning skills, or your vast, mind-boggling range of vocabulary.
 If those fancy words come to you naturally and fit in the flow, great!
-Do not put in extra effort you use big words.
+Do not put in extra effort to use big words.
 Despite all the good intentions, it is a huge turn off for most readers.

-3. Keep in unique and personal.
+3. Keep it unique and personal.

 Translation - Do not copy.
 Just do not.
 Your friend's sop is her/his story.
 Not yours.
 The same is the case with words.
 Make the SOP yours.
 It should be like a tailor made suit.
 Made to fit you perfectly.
 If you are too lazy to write your SOP, the department might want to be too lazy to give you an admit.
 Also, it is now incredibly easy to detect plagiarism.
 Do yourself a favour, and make one for yourself, or get one made!
 Do.
 Not.
 Copy.
 EVER!